eventide-project/component-host/README.md

 ## More Documentation

-See the [ComponentHost](http://docs.eventide-project.org/user-guide/component-host.html) user guide for more information.
+See the [Eventide documentation site](http://docs.eventide-project.org) for more information, examples, and user guides.

 ## License